 Leading Through Relocation

-Four years into our labor of love – February 1994 – Pastor Bruce’s health failed, disabling him and sending him to the sidelines.
+Four years into our labour of love – February 1994 – Pastor Bruce’s health failed, disabling him and sending him to the sidelines.
 God called away all but me from our pastoral team.
 Four months later I was asked to be the next Lead Pastor at Central.

 I said, “Yes.”